isht7/pytorch-deeplab-resnet/README.md

 ## Updates

+**18 July 2017**
+* One more evaluation script is added, `evalpyt2.py`.
+The old evaluation script `evalpyt.py` uses a different methodoloy to take mean of IOUs than the one used by [authors](https://arxiv.org/abs/1606.00915).
+Results section has been updated to incorporate this change.

 **24 June 2017**

 * Now, weights over the 3 scales ( 1x, 0.75x, 0.5x ) are shared as in the caffe implementation.
 Previously, each of the 3 scales had seperate weights.
 Results are almost same after making this change (more in the results section).
 However, the size of the trained .pth model has reduced significantly.
 Memory occupied on GPU(11.9 GB) and time taken (~3.5 hours) during training are same as before.
 Links to corresponding .pth files have been updated.